• Converging Strategies: India-Japan Hard and Soft Balancing in the Indo-Pacific (2007-2025)

 YCAPS - Indo-Pacific Policy Dialogue - Wednesday, 26 November 2025, 16:00 (Tokyo)

-This seminar, part of the Indo-Pacific Policy Dialogue Series hosted by YCAPS, explores the evolution of India–Japan strategic cooperation from 2007 to 2025 through the dual lenses of hard and soft balancing.
-It examines how both nations have used military and non-military tools to respond to China’s rise while managing complex relations with the United States.
-Drawing on power indices such as the Asia Power Index and Comprehensive National Power framework, the discussion highlights five key phases of cooperation—from Prime Minister Abe’s “Confluence of the Two Seas” speech to the present.
+This hybrid seminar, part of the Indo-Pacific Policy Dialogue Series hosted by YCAPS, explores the evolution of India–Japan strategic cooperation from 2007 to 2025 through the dual lenses of hard and soft balancing.
+Stephen Nagy and László Csicsman will examine how both nations have used military and non-military tools to respond to China’s rise while managing complex relations with the United States.
+Drawing on power indices such as the Asia Power Index and Comprehensive National Power framework, their analysis highlights five key phases of cooperation—from Prime Minister Abe’s “Confluence of the Two Seas” speech to the present.
 The event argues that India and Japan’s approaches reflect complementary balancing strategies that go beyond mere counterbalancing, aiming instead to construct a multipolar Indo-Pacific characterized by “soft” or “quasi-multi-alignment.”
 Together, these efforts diffuse regional power away from Chinese centrality toward multiple poles—India, ASEAN, Japan–South Korea, and Australia–New Zealand—while maintaining the U.S. as a vital but non-hegemonic actor.
+Dr. Sato Yoichiro (Ritsumeikan APU) and Dr. Saroj Kumar Rath (University of Delhi) will provide critical feedback before taking questions and comments from the audience.

 Please use this link to RSVP for in-person attendance